cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-27-you-need-a-blog.md

 down at the keyboard, and the code flows.
 Even if it's a new language, I can generally pick it up and get moving pretty quickly, but when it comes to writing in plain English, the words just don't come.

-It happens a lot both at work and for side projects: I'll have just written a bunch of code that I'm proud of, but then comes the time to share that code with others.
+It happens a lot, both at work and for side projects: I'll have just written a bunch of code that I'm proud of, but then comes the time to share that code with others.
 Either I need to explain the code in a PR, an email, or technical documentation.
 Even though the code came easy, when I start to write *about* the code, I'm stuck.

-You may be asking, "If you have such a hard time with technical writing, why on Earth are torturing yourself by keeping a technical blog?".
+You may be asking, "If you have such a hard time with technical writing, why on Earth are you torturing yourself by keeping a technical blog?".
-The short answer is **if you don't practice a skill, you'll never get better at it**.
+The short answer is that **if you don't practice a skill, you'll never get better at it**.
 For the longer answer, read on.

 # Why Blog?